Top 10 Common Security Mistakes Developers Make

 Once a secret is in a public repository — even for 30 seconds before you delete it — it should be considered compromised.
 Bots index commits faster than humans can react.
 Attackers with your AWS keys can spin up thousands of GPU instances in minutes.
 Your bill will be enormous; the damage may be irreversible.

-# .gitignore — add these from the very first commit
+.gitignore to exclude .env files from day one# .gitignore — add these from the very first commit

 .env